vsrinivas/fuchsia/bin/ui/examples/hello_scene_manager/README.md

 # Hello Scene Manager Example

-This directory contains an application which displays a simple scene using only the compositor (not the view manager).
+This directory contains an application which displays a simple scene using only the scene manager (not the view manager).
+It runs for 50 seconds, then quits.

 ## USAGE